MRezaSadeghi/resume-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am Reza Sadeghi, A mechanical engineer.
-I am currently a master student in energy engineering at the Polytechnic University of Milan.
-My research journey started with Optimization algorithms and Condition monitoring, and now, my research activity is focused on Digital Twins, Fault Diagnosis and Risk Analysis.
-As an engineer, I worked at ISENSE health monitoring and IPC company.
-Also led and was involved in some industrial projects such as [TMSC](https://www.lambertmech.ir/project/pmdc/) and TFM monitoring.

-This webpage, Lambert Mech, is a way to share my experiences and describe some exciting topics.
-It has been a short time since I started working on this website.
-So, it needs to include more details, and I always try to find some free time to fill it :).
+I am Reza Sadeghi, a mechanical engineer with a Master’s degree in energy engineering from the Polytechnic University of Milan.
+My expertise spans condition monitoring, fault diagnosis, and digital twins.
+My career has seen me working at ISENSE Health Monitoring and IPC Company, where I have led and participated in several industrial projects, including [TMSC](https://www.lambertmech.ir/project/pmdc/) and TFM monitoring.

+I have a deep passion for research, which has been the driving force behind my work.
+Through Lambert Mech, I aim to share my experiences and explore fascinating topics within the field.
+This website is a growing project, and I am dedicated to enhancing it with more detailed content as I find the time.

-You can see an overview of my previous projects from [here](https://www.lambertmech.ir/uploads/Project-Overview.png).
+You can see an overview of my previous projects from [here](https://www.lambertmech.ir/uploads/Project-Overview-2.png).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.